heremaps/xyz-documentation/docs/cli/basic-features.md

 here xyz upload -f file.geojson -a
 ```

-Uploads data and allows users to select tags from a list of feature keynames, with a preview of the first few values.
+Uploads data and allows users to select tags from a list of feature keynames in shapefiles, CSVs and GeoJSON files, with a preview of the first few values.

+!!! note

+    `-a` does not allow you to stream the upload.

 ##### Assign tags using property names